judsonlmoore/judsonlmoore.com/_posts/lifesytle/2007-12-20-life-goals-exercise.markdown

 ---
 title:			How To Identify and Accomplish Your Life Goals
 date:			2007-12-20 21:58:53 Z
-categories:		Lifestyle
+categories:		lifestyle
-tags:			Accomplishments
-  - Goals
-  - Impact
-  - Interests
+tags:			accomplishments, goals, impact, interests
 author:			judsonlmoore
 excerpt:		Do you have life goals?
 Do you need help identifying life goals?
 Or maybe you need help structuring a plan to achieve your life goals?
 Read this now.
 layout:			post
 image:			../assets/images/